Taking Care of Your Loved One

 It is important for the person with cancer to keep a pain diary.
 This simple journal is a place for the person with lung cancer to describe his or her pain to the medical providers honestly.
 It is an excellent way to get them information as they manage the pain of the person with cancer.
 As a caregiver, you can offer to help write the pain journal, making it as easy as possible for the person with lung cancer.
 It does not have to be complicated.
 A notebook that lists times, basic descriptions of pain, and how the person responds to pain medicines will do the trick.

 Managing constipation can seem embarrassing for many lung cancer patients to discuss.
 Depending on your relationship, he or she may be hesitant to talk about it.
-However, ignoring this issue can lead to real problems.
+However, ignoring this issue can lead to emergency room visits.

 Shortness of Breath

 Many people with lung cancer have shortness of breath, whether or not they have had surgery as part of their treatment.
 Be alert for any sudden shortness of breath they have and report it to their health care team as soon as possible.
 Sudden shortness of breath may be a sign of something else that needs treatment right away, such as a blood clot or fluid in the lining around the lungs.
 You can make sure that the person with lung cancer is aware that sudden shortness of breath might be a significant change and that they need to take it seriously.

 If the person with cancer was a smoker or exposed to secondhand smoke, he or she may have chronic obstructive pulmonary disease (COPD).
 In such cases, patients with lung cancer often need to use an inhaler to reduce the inflammation and narrowing of the airways in their lungs.